 - All my diplomas

 - A few various contracts

 Overall, it is not a lot of papers that I keep.
 I do not even need a binder for them.
 It will depend on you and how much you think you may need the original.
 Maybe you will not need to save any of them.

 Of course, even if you save the original document, do not forget to scan it too.
 This way, you have a copy, and you can also easily access them.

-It has now been more than one year since I have gone through this whole process.
+It has now been more than two years since I have gone through this whole process.

 Overall, I am thrilled to have done this!
 It saved me a lot of space at home.
 And it also saved me a lot of time when I needed to access these documents.
 I think this is the most significant advantage.